 2. You Can Experience The Midnight Sun

-The midnight sun is an amazing sight and you should definitely experience it at least once if you’re in Iceland in June.
+The midnight sun is an amazing sight and you should definitely experience it at least once if you’re here in June.
 Open your thick, light blocking curtains and see the night time world from a different perspective!

 A huge benefit to the midnight sun is that you can explore the natural wonders Iceland has to offer in the middle of the night when most people are asleep.
 If you want to get those beautiful shots with no other tourists around, or experience a solo waterfall visit, then come at night time and you’re more likely to succeed.